jbcodeforce/jbcodeforce.github.io/docs/techno/apicurio.md

 ## Apicurio Studio

-The [The apicurio studio project](https://github.com/apicurio/apicurio-studio) is a standalone API design studio that can be used to create new or edit existing API designs.
+[The apicurio studio project](https://github.com/apicurio/apicurio-studio) is a standalone API design studio that can be used to create new or edit existing API designs.

 There are three runtime components in Apicurio and one Keycloak authentication server: